 Additionally, Bright acted as a consultant for other books including a best selling cookbook.
 She is the featured Chef in A Hearty Helping of Quality Time – a cookbook to benefit the Florida Baptist Children’s Home.

 Bright served for four years as a certified Master Food and Nutrition Educator for the University of Florida and the Duval County Extension Service.
-She has worked as a personal chef, as an executive chef for a luxury kitchen and appliance company, as a product spokesperson for General Electric appliances and other national brands, a caterer, and an event planner.
+She has worked as a personal chef, as an executive chef for a luxury kitchen and appliance company, as a product spokesperson for General Electric appliances and other national brands, as a caterer, and an event planner.
 She has worked for such prominent companies as Walt Disney World, The Colonial Williamsburg Foundation (at the Williamsburg Inn), Marriott, Hyatt Regency, and Darden Restaurants.

 Since 2005 Jessica and www.CookingBright.com have provided unique recipes, created cooking classes and demonstrations for clientele, and appeared regularly in morning show cooking segments.
 Jessica has also been a featured celebrity chef and presenter at the Southern Women’s show.
 Her seafood recipes have been featured regularly in Coastal Angler Magazine.

 In 2010 Jessica was chosen by Unilever as a spokesperson in their national campaign to promote their Breyers Sundae Showcase contest.
 She created unique recipes for this campaign, and conducted a media tour of local morning shows and print media.

 Jessica and her cooking segments have been featured in various media outlets including:

 When not cooking, Jessica is involved in the community and has worked closely with non-profit organizations including Family Support Services of North Florida and Second Harvest.
 In November 2009, the Governor of Florida presented the “Point of Light” Award for her efforts to promote Adoption awareness.
 In 2009 President Obama awarded her the Presidential “Call to Service.”
 Hands-on Jacksonville recognized her in April 2010 for her community involvement, She also helped Family Support Services of North Florida launch their SPLASH program for foster teens.
 This program was presented a Children’s Week Community Innovation Award in 2012 in Tallahassee.